 A view is simply a query saved under a name for convenience; the query is executed each time the view is referenced, without any savings in performance or speed.
 But some databases also support something more powerful: materialized views, which save the results of the query for quicker access.

 Traditional databases typically only have limited support for materialized views in two ways: first, the updates to the views generally occur at set intervals, so views are not updated in real time, and second, only a limited subset of SQL syntax is supported.
 In cases where a traditional database does support refreshes for each data update, it tends to be very slow.
 These limitations stem from limited support for incremental updates; most databases are not designed to maintain long-running incremental queries, but instead are optimized for queries that are executed once and then wound down.
 This means that when the data changes, the materialized view must be recomputed from scratch in all but a few simple cases.

 Our mission at Materialize is to manage materialized views better than this. supports incrementally updating a much broader set of views than is common in traditional databases (e.g. views over multi-way joins with complex aggregations), and can do incremental updates in the presence of arbitrary inserts, updates, and deletes in the input streams while maintaining correctness.

 Materialize can make incremental updates efficiently because it’s built on an incremental data-parallel compute engine, Differential Dataflow, which in turn is built on a distributed processing framework called Timely Dataflow.

 When you create a materialized view and issue a query, Materialize creates a dataflow.
 A dataflow consists of instructions on how to respond to data input and to changes to that data.
-Once executed, the dataflow computes and stores the result of the SQL query in memory, polls the source for updates, and then incrementally updates the query results when new data arrives.
+Once executed, the dataflow computes the result of the SQL query, polls the source for updates, and then incrementally updates the query results when new data arrives.